gwendall/way.js/README.md

 ```

 **way.options.timeoutInput** (Number)
-Number of milliseconds of the timeout between keypresses on binded elements to store their values to the datastore (50 by default).
+Number of milliseconds of the timeout between keypresses on bound elements to store their values to the datastore (50 by default).
 ```javascript
 way.options.persistent = 50
 ```

 **way.options.timeoutDOM** (Number)
-Number of milliseconds of the timeout between scans of the DOM to list binded elements on each DOM change (500 by default).
+Number of milliseconds of the timeout between scans of the DOM to list bound elements on each DOM change (500 by default).
 ```javascript
 way.options.persistent = 500
 ```